all-ride/ride-app/manual/Core/Events.md

 Ride has a simple but powerful event manager for inserting dynamic logic or changing system behaviour.

 Events are triggered by name and can be dispatched to functions and/or method calls.
 These are called the event listeners.
-Any valid PHP callback can work as a event listener.
+Any valid PHP callback can work as an event listener.

 Event names are _._ (dot) separated strings, preferably a more general token first (eg. _app_, _database_) and defining further down the line (eg _app.dispatch.pre_).

-## Trigger A Event
+## Trigger An Event

 A event can be triggered with a simple call to the event manager: